noendscripting/Labdeploy/README.md

 ### Using RDP connection script

-In the terminal window, login to Azure and select subscripotion where your lab is running, navigate to SupportFile folder and execute "connect-aclxraylabServers.ps1" script.
-Script will guide you through the nessesary steps and will open RDP window for you.
+In the terminal window, login to Azure and select subscription where your lab is running, navigate to SupportFile folder and execute "connect-aclxraylabServers.ps1" script.
+Script will guide you through the necessary steps and will open RDP window for you.